 Examples of Topical Content:

-Evergreen content, on the other hand, remains engaging and appealing long after it’s been created.
-It’s content that someone would be happy to encounter several years after it’s been created because it remains useful, entertaining, or relevant
+Evergreen content, on the other hand, remains engaging and valuable long after it’s been created.
+It’s content that continues to be useful, entertaining, or relevant even years after its publication—something your audience would still be happy to encounter and benefit from, no matter when they find it.

 Examples of Evergreen Content: